 The impact of the Local Government Pension Scheme and Scottish Teachers' Superannuation Scheme on the Council's accounts has been disclosed in Notes 27 and 28 to the accounts.
-As at 31 March 2023, the Council's Pension Fund had a net pension asset of £157m (2021/22 a liability of £87m).
-This figure represents the amount that actuaries estimate that East Dunbartonshire Council has in excess of what it will have to pay out in future years for all pension entitlements earned by current and previous staff by 31 March 2022.
-This is a significant change on 2021/22.
-This was mainly due to the rise in the corporate bond yield which reduced the assumed level of the Council's pension obligations although this was offset to some extent by the increase in the pensions payable for April 2023 significantly exceeding previous expectations.
+As at 31 March 2024, the Council's Pension Fund had a net pension liability of £55m (2022/23 a liability of £28m).
+This figure represents the amount that actuaries estimate that East Dunbartonshire Council has in excess of what it will have to pay out in future years for all pension entitlements earned by current and previous staff by 31 March 2024 that is not funded, after application of an asset ceiling.
+The actual underlying assets and obligations held within the Pension Fund for the Council do not change as a result of the asset ceiling, which is an adjustment applied in the Council's accounts.
+The net position has changed since 2022/23, mainly due to the increase in the asset ceiling adjustment and an increase in obligations due to an increase in pensions payable for April 2024, partly offset by an increase in returns on the scheme assets.
 The Council continues to monitor and measure the pension position and make changes to cash contributions as required as part of the regular assessment made by an independent actuary.

-h.
+i.
 Accounting Ratios